jbreckmckye/jbreckmckye.github.io/source/_posts/net-yaroze.markdown

 ![](/images/2016/demo-blitter.jpg)

 Shoot ghosts, rescue kids, pick up powerups and mind the aliens.
 It’s considered one of the more polished of the Yaroze games.
-Personally I find all the copious sound and graphic effects a tad overwhelming, but it’s certainly playable – in fact, it apparently won its developer approximately $10,000 in an SCEE competition.
+Personally I find all the copious sound and graphic effects on the excessive side, but it’s very playable – in fact, it apparently won its developer approximately $10,000 in an SCEE competition.
 Go take a look at what the fuss was about.

 ### 3\.
 Mah Jongg, Gerhard Rittenhofer

 ![](/images/2016/demo-mj.png)

-Meh.
+Hmm.
 Honestly, it’s a competent effort, but who plays Mah Jongg by themselves?

 ### 4\.
 Haunted Maze, Edward Federmeyer